SachinVarghese/telma/README.md

 ### Llama Index

-Now lets define some tools from Llama Index
+Now let's define some tools from the Llama Index modules

 ```python